 - maybe-fold kons nil maybeprocedure

 If maybe/either is a Just/Right, kons is invoked on the values of its payload and the additional value nil and the result is returned; otherwise, nil is returned.

 - either-unfold stop? mapper successor seed ...procedure

 If stop? returns true on seeds, a Nothing / a Left of seeds is returned.
 Otherwise, successor is applied to seeds.
 If stop? returns false on the results of successor, it is an error.
 (This is a condition of kind (exn assertion).)
 But if the second call to stop? returns true, mapper is applied to seeds and the results are wrapped in a Just/Right and returned.

 Equivalent to (if (just? maybe-expr) just-expr nothing-expr), except that a condition of kind (exn type assertion) is raised if maybe-expr does not evaluate to a Maybe.

 - (maybe-and expr ...)syntax

 - (either-and expr ...)syntax

 The exprs are evaluated in order.
 If an expr evaluates to a Nothing / Left, it is returned without evaluating any more expressions.
 Otherwise, the last Just / Right is returned.
 If there are no exprs, then a Just/Right of an unspecified value is returned.
-If an expr does not evaluate to a Maybe/Either, an error satisfying error-object is signaled.
+If an expr does not evaluate to a Maybe/Either, a condition of kind (exn type assertion) is raised.